LEON-HYZ/ece598-block-chain/Assignment1/README.md

 9. deserialize bytes back to the instance using *bincode* crate.
 10. print on screen the serialized bytes and the deserialized instance using Debug format (hint: use "{:?}" instead of "{}").

-The expected output would look like the following, where the first line is the serialized bytes and the second line is the instance:
+The expected output of command `cargo run` would look like the following, where the first line is the serialized bytes and the second line is the instance:<a name="output">
 ```
    Compiling hello_world v0.1.0 (/home/user/Documents/hello_world)
     Finished dev [unoptimized + debuginfo] target(s) in 0.56s